 Nichelle Nichols, an African American woman, played communications officer Lieutenant Uhura on the TV show in the 1960s.
 Her role had immense cultural significance because it was the first role portraying a Black woman as something other than a trite stereotype.
 Uhura, whose name was based on the Swahili word for freedom, Uhuru, was an important character on the starship Enterprise.
 Show creator Gene Roddenberry was determined to create a multiracial cast, something rare at that time in American television.

-However Nichols' portrayal of the lieutenant was almost short-lived.
+At first, Nichols' portrayal of Lt.
+Uhura was almost short-lived.
 Her background was in theater as she had performed in a Broadway satire about Hugh Hefner and Playboy titled "Kicks & Co." that helped launch her career.
 After the first season of "Star Trek," she was approached with the opportunity to return to the stage and decided to take it.
 But fate had other plans.

 Nichols detailed her feelings after the conversation for a Reddit AMA in 2015:

-In the show's third and final season, NBC aired the episode "Plato's Stepchildren" on Nov.
+In "Star Trek's" third and final season, NBC aired the episode "Plato's Stepchildren" Nov.
 22, 1968, seven months after King was assassinated.
-The episode was groundbreaking as it featured the first interracial kiss (between William Shatner's Captain Kirk and Nichol's Lieutenant Uhura) ever seen on U.S. television.
+The episode was groundbreaking because it featured the first interracial kiss (between William Shatner's Capt.
+Kirk and Nichols' Lt.
+Uhura) ever seen on U.S. television.

 The legendary moment continued to fulfill Dr. King's dreams for Nichols and her character.
-He knew back in the show's first season that Nichols had the ability to continue to break barriers and redefine beliefs about black women in America.
-Her kiss with Shatner was further validation of his hopes that she could show America that people can love one another despite any racial differences.
+King knew back in the show's first season that Nichols had the ability to continue to break barriers and redefine beliefs about Black women in America.
+Her kiss with Shatner was further validation of King's hopes that she could show America that people can love one another despite any racial differences.